How OPI is Breaking Social Norms

-OPI recently launched their "Will You Mani Up?" campaign, which aims to break through social norms and gender stereotypes.
+Last year, OPI launched a campaign called "Will You Mani Up?," which aimed to break through social norms and gender stereotypes.
 For the longest time, the nail industry has primarily targeted women.
 However, men have recently started their own trend, "male polish".

 Until recently, makeup and nail polish were basically taboos connected to men.
 However, with influencers like Manny Gutierrez and James Charles getting makeup endorsement deals, beauty brands are becoming more inclusive.
 So what does this mean for the nail industry?
 Men wearing nail polish...it's not something you see very often, unless he's a rockstar or high profile musician.